 The Fashion and Textile Studies internship is a supervised field experience in a museum, archive, conservation center, library or other suitable organization.
-This course prepares students to secure positions and guides the completion and documentation of their internship experience.
-Prerequisite(s): FT 541 and FT 551 and FT 561 and FT 522.
+This course prepares students to secure positions and guides the application process.

+Prerequisite(s): FT 541 and FT 551 and FT 561 and FT 521 and FT 522.